BARRIERS TO SCOUTING CAN BE PROTECTION FOR GROOMERS

 One Scoutmaster told me in detail how his troop handles Scoutmaster Conferences (for rank advancement) without violating the “no one-on-one between youth and adult” rule.
 The Scoutmaster sits against a wall.
 The Scout sits facing him, with a low wall and counter at his back.
 Behind him are troop committee members.
 The pretense is that committee members can see the Scoutmaster and hear his voice, but cannot see or hear the youth.
 This absurdity does not actually give the Scout a true mentoring experience where he feels free to talk.
 This compliance theater would be laughable if it was not so tragic.
 The theatrics will protect the Scoutmaster’s reputation.
 But it distroys the intent of the conference.

 I shutter to think how little other mentoring takes place in that troop.
 There is a mine field between the adults and the youth.
+Hopefully, this extreme misinterpretation is unusual.

 Trust